ctkelley/MPResults/README.md

         MPResults2019) pkg> __update__

         It is very important that PyPlot and IJulia use the same conda.
 If the notebook is complaining about the kernel, that is likely the issue.
 The worst case, which has happened to me more than once, is that you'll have to
-        a.
-Move .julia/config to a safe place
+        1. Move .julia/config to a safe place

-        b.
-Delete or move .julia
+        2. Delete or move .julia

-        c.
-Run Julia (which will create a new .julia in your home directory)
+        3. Run Julia (which will create a new .julia in your home directory)

-        d.
-Reinstall ALL YOUR PACKAGES!
+        4. Reinstall ALL YOUR PACKAGES!
 That is a real pain, but has never failed to fix the problem for me.

                 Julia prints out the story of package installation.
 The update part is to make sure that you're using the latest stuff.
 I will try to keep this updated, but could be dead when you read this.